shubham-haldankar/Vehicle-Diagnostics-And-Configuration-Dashboard/README.md

 Build a mini fullstack system that:
 1. Processes diagnostic logs in a structured format
 2. Exposes a REST API for querying the data
+3. Provides a frontend dashboard to display and filter results